 This may seem like the obvious tip from a language services provider, but having documents and materials for these students in their languages is one of the most effective ways to recruit and retain international students.
 Make sure there is a web presence about your campus and its offerings in the languages your campus tends to hear the most.
 Students are constantly searching online for information and ways to get involved.
 If they can find it in their languages, they are much more apt to respond to your calls to action and recruitment methods.
 On the same note, leverage social media BIG time.
 If the number of Facebook users worldwide were a country, it would form the largest population in the world.
 Do a little research to see where these students hang out online, and prepare messages in their languages that will "speak" to them.
 Tip!
 Be careful not to use automated tools that can result in translations riddled with errors.

-If you have any special announcements, social media posts or informational materials you'd like to send out to students or their parents, feel free to request a quote for translation.
+If you have any special announcements, social media posts or informational materials you'd like to send out to students or their parents, feel free to request a consultation with us.
 We'd be thrilled to help your campus further recruit and retain international students!